 Compliance with Public Sector Equality Duty

 The school values the importance of equality for all members of the school community.
 We ensure that we comply with the standards for Public Sector Equality Duty:

 - Policies - All policies are now part of a rolling program for Equality Impact Assessment using the good practice guidance using the pro forma below.
 Good practice guidance suggests policies should be reviewed on a three year rolling program.
 As all our school policies are reviewed within a three year window, we plan to assess each policy as it is written or reviewed, so that by Dec 2020, all policies will be impact assessed.

 - Attainment and Progress - Data arising from the school's cycle and statutory assessments is considered for vulnerable groups including SEND, Pupil Premium, Gender, EAL, Ethnicity, Summer Born children and LAC.

-- Accessibility - The school has Disability Accessibility Committee; a group of stakeholders from different components of the school community; who meet annually to consider the accessibility of the school site for people with different disabilities.
+- Accessibility - The school has a Disability Accessibility Committee; a group of stakeholders from different components of the school community; who meet to consider the accessibility of the school site for people with different disabilities.
 The committee puts forward proposed improvements which are then included within the Disability Accessibility Action Plan.
 The committee also considers the existing plan and assesses the progress that has been made towards meeting previous targets.